SPECIAL SITUATIONS ADVISORY

 Pressure from a competitor or activist group systematically undermining your regulatory standing, a stakeholder coalition quietly eroding your social license to operate, unintentional harm from another’s activities (negative externality) forcing a response.
 Read more

-06 | Teams getting stuck
+06 | Teams Unable to Make Progress

 Teams tasked with making equipment work, get a pilot plant up and running, or attempting a breakthrough innovation, but finds itself going in circles, locked in under pressure, and struggling to make progress.
 Read more